cuspaceflight/bamboo/README.md

 - Estimate apogee using a simple 1D trajectory simulator.
 - Optimise nozzle area ratio based on the simple trajectory simulator.
 - Tools for modelling engine cooling systems.
+- Tools for modelling stress in the engine walls.

 ## Documentation
 Made using Sphinx, available at: